JeremyAnsel/xwa_hooks/xwa_hook_mission_tie/zip/readme.txt

 To skip checking projectiles proximity, set "SkipProjectilesProximityCheck = 1".
 The default value is 0.

 To define the list of crafts in the launch campaign mission screen, set the "CampaignCraftsList" setting.
 It is a comma separated list of flightgroup indices.
+To set a custom name for a starship, set "CampaignCraftName_## = name" where ## is the fg index of the ship.
+To define the list of string lines in the launch campaign mission screen, set the "CampaignCraftsListLines" setting.
+It is a comma separated list of strings.
+To define the top position of the custom list, set the "CampaignCraftsListLinesTop" setting.
+To not overwrite the position set the value to -1.
+The default value is -1.

 See "mission.txt".